Callumwils00/JAgameCollect/README.md

 JAgameCollect uses a raspberrypi to collect visual and gyroscopic information about the Joint action game (See proposal) and send on relevant information to the webpage over MQTT and the database over http.

+## Setup

+Below I have given comprehensive information on setting up the experiment.
+Some of it is relevent to the experiment setup itself (the vision problem discussion) the rest is targetted at a lab technition or experimenter with some basic knowledge of unix/linux.

 ### Requirements:

 * A raspberrypi compatible with the camera module 3 and the sense hat.
 This platform was developed on a raspberrypi 4B, but should work on other RPi's with the 40-pin GPIO headers.